svenssonaxel/diff-format/tests/README.md

     Snippet content must be consistent between invocations.
   - `12-a-b.invalid.hintful.diff`:
     Content line count must be correct.
+  - `20-a-b.invalid.hintful.diff`:
+    - Random data in place of content or snippet line.
+    - Based on `07-a-b.hintful.diff`.
+  - `21-a-b.invalid.hintful.diff`:
+    - Hintful hunk with `\ No newline at end of file`.
+    - Based on `07-a-b.hintful.diff`.
+  - `22-a-b.invalid.hintful.diff`:
+    - Random data in place of extended header.
+    - Based on `07-a-b.hintful.diff`.
 - `002/`:
   File-level operations and CR handling.
   - `a/`: